stefanomantova/stefanomantova/README.md

 # 👋 Hello World!👋

-I am Stéfano, a System Information student with a knack for software development!
+I am Stéfano, bachelor's degree in System Information with a knack for software development!

 Currently working for SAP as a Software Developer and having fun while learning how to be a better programmer.